Camp Meeting on the Fourth of July

 I learned this version from the playing of the Canote Brothers.

-posted by hades (5 comments total) 6 users marked this as a favorite
+posted by hades (2 comments total)

 I enjoyed this very much.
 Admittedly I don't know much about paying the fiddle (and as a kid I briefly, unsuccessfully tried learning violin) but the three tracks of your recording sound excellent and got me tapping my feet.
 Thanks also for the blurb about the song history.

-posted by rangefinder 1.4 at 1:57 AM on July 14, 2017 [1 favorite]
+posted by rangefinder 1.4 at 1:57 AM on July 14, 2017

 Used this in this month's podcast!